amorrell2002/newtons-teather-blog/blogpost.md

 ![SpecAfter](/images/8k_earth_specular_mapWHiteLandGreyocean.png)

 Last Node needed for Earth is a CollisionShape so the physics engine knows when the rigid body touches something.
 So a spherical collision shape with the same size as the mesh is added.
-[In this section](#physics) we will add a script to the rigid body node to calculate gravitational forces to be applied to the rigid body
+[In this section](#physics) we will add a script to the rigid body node to calculate gravitational forces to be applied to the rigid body.
 #### XR Tools
 XR Tools handles a lot of tedious parts of VR development, it comes with pre-rigged hands that respond to controller grip positions, hand textures, movement functions, etc.